Hello! Welcome to Maggie Bell Counselling, Hypnotherapy & NLP Life Coaching (Bromley & Lewisham).

 So most people have already started to identify negative patterns when looking for professional therapy, however, with a trained professional experienced therapist (representing partly as your outside world in the therapy room), will help you to build a bigger picture of your world objectively as well as subjectively.

-This therapy has the option of working in the session and then, if you want, having work to apply to outside of the session.
-However, written work outside the session may not be something you would want to engage in, for one reason or another, and so if that is the case; we work with the way that is best for you where tailor the work to your individual needs as a person and the natural strengths you hold. (read more)
+This therapy has the option of working in the session and then, if you want, having work to apply to outside of the session (homework).
+However, written work outside the session may not be something everybody would want to engage in, for one reason or another, and so if that is the case; we work with the way that is best for you where I tailor the work to your individual needs as a person and the natural strengths you hold. (read more)

 Integrative Counselling (1:1):